Emma Raducanu’s Abu Dhabi run ended by Wimbledon runner-up Ons Jabeur

 This time Raducanu, who last reached a quarter-final in September 2022, had no answer to the flurry of winners – Jabeur hit 35 in all – as she bowed out.

+“She’s a great opponent, she has amazing hand skills, makes life really hard for you on the court and especially with the balls which are really heavy.
+Her defensive skills are great and I think that’s something I can improve on too.”

+Raducanu added that she hopes to play at the Qatar Open in Doha next week.

-“She didn’t make it easy for me, obviously,” Jabeur, 29, said in her on-court interview.
+Jabeur, 29, said in her on-court interview.
+“She didn’t make it easy for me, obviously.

 “Emma is such an amazing player, I wish her all the best because I know she can play much better.
 I am a big fan of hers.